-These days though, the addition of a butler’s pantry is increasing in popularity and many home owners are taking full advantage of the benefits this can add to your kitchen, and value to your home.
+These days, though, the addition of a butler’s pantry is increasing in popularity and many homeowners are taking a full advantage of the benefits this can add to a kitchen, including the increase in the value of a home.

 ROI: Added storage is always a bonus.
-We believe this would offer a minimum 50% return, up to 200% if you use budget materials, simply for its practicality, provided it enhances the overall look and feel of the home, and fits in nicely with the layout of the house.
+We believe this would offer a minimum 50% return, and up to 200% if you use budget materials, simply for its practicality, provided it enhances the overall look and feel of the home, and fits in nicely with the layout of the house.

 - A SHED

 Cost: Between $4,000 and $15,000, depending on the size and how elaborate the design is.
 The cost is inclusive of materials and labor.
-You’ll spend more if you want to include HVAC systems and electrics.
-Average cost per square foot: $20 – $25.
+You’ll spend more if you want to include HVAC systems and electric wiring.
+Average cost per square foot: $25 – $50.

 ROI: If you use your shed as a man-cave or hobby space, you’re going to have a 200% investment return simply through the “me time” you’ll enjoy.
 Financially, a shed will add certain value to your home, with the projected return dependent on how much you spend.
 Expect anywhere from 50% to 80%.